PhilRW/blog/content/post/2019-04-16-the-great-ftth-saga.md

 ![a few inches of conduit stick up above ground next to siding](/images/IMG_20190417_123627876_HDR.jpg)

+Ignore that hole in the siding.
+I'll fix that.

 By early afternoon on the 17th, all the traffic signs and cones were gone and the exterior contractors had finished.
 It was now up to Comcast.

 ----